 York County Coalition on Homelessness

-The York County Coalition on Homelessness, formerly the York County Continuum of Care, was created in 2011 as a single county Continuum with HUD approval.
+The York County Coalition on Homelessness (York City/County Continuum of Care, PA-512), was created in 2011 as a single county Continuum with HUD approval.
 A Continuum of Care (CoC) is a local or regional planning body that coordinates housing and services funding for homeless families and individuals.
 In 1995, the Department of Housing and Urban Development (HUD) instructed communities that they had to apply for federal homeless funding through a coordinated process - and the Coalition was born.

 - 1 p.m.